fdarveau/Tubifarry/README.md

 Tubifarry is a plugin for **Lidarr** that fetches metadata from **Spotify** and **YouTube**, enabling direct music downloads from YouTube.
 Built on the foundation of trevTV's projects, it leverages the YouTube API for seamless integration. 🛠️

+Additionally, Tubifarry supports fetching soundtracks from **Sonarr** (series) and **Radarr** (movies) and adding them to Lidarr using the **Arr-Soundtracks** import list feature.
+This allows you to easily manage and download soundtracks for your favorite movies and TV shows. 🎬🎵

 ---

 ## Installation 🚀